tyme-app/plugins/README.md

             {"key1": "label or localization key"},
             {"key1": "label or localization key"}
         ],
-        "actionFunction": "openWebsite()", // only button
-        "valueFunction": "getClients()", // only dropdown
+        "actionFunction": "openWebsite()", // all elements, except of separator "valueFunction": "getClients()", // only dropdown
         "valueFunctionReloadable": true // shows a button to reload the dropdown },
 ]

+// 2024.5: 'daterange' type added
+// 2024.5: 'actionFunction' for all elements added (Previously only button).

-// The 'daterange' type was introduced in Tyme 2024.5.
-Please set the tymeMinVersion to 2024.5 if you plan to use it.
+// Please set the tymeMinVersion to 2024.5 if you plan to use the above features.

  ```